 Keurig machines simplify the process of making coffee.
 Picking a model, however, can be complicated.
-What exactly is a K-Cup?
-What’s the difference between the Keurig Classic and Keurig Plus?
-Are all coffee pods interchangeable?
+We’re here to help you pick the Keurig model that best fits your morning coffee needs.

 The main draw of a Keurig machine is that it makes a nearly perfect — or at least consistent — cup of coffee with the mere push of a button.
 Since all of Keurig’s current models are based on the same brewing system, and since they all use premeasured K-Cups, you’ll get a similar cup of joe with every model.
 But this doesn’t mean that all Keurig machines are created equal.
 Some can’t brew more than 10 ounces of coffee at a time, for example.
-Here’s how to choose one.
+Here are some of our favorite models.

 The no-frills option

-The K15 is the most basic (and cheapest) model offered by Keurig.
+The K15 is one of the more basic (and inexpensive) models offered by Keurig.
 Like the other machines in the “Classic” lineup, the K15 is only compatible with single-serve K-Cup pods.
 While this is fine for making yourself a cup of coffee in the morning, the K15 is not ideal for households with multiple coffee drinkers.
 It also doesn’t have a water reservoir, though it does benefit from one-touch simplicity and compatibility with 6-, 8-, and 10-ounce pods.
 The machine’s focus on single servings might limit its capacity and capabilities, but you can upgrade to a more capable model for just a bit more money.

 The slightly more frills option